CheeziCrew/Swissgit/.github/README.md

 ## Documentation

 ### Automerge Command
 The `automerge` command enables automerge of a pull request in a repository.
-Currently relies on github CLI to perform the action.
-No recursive action available at the momement.
+Currently relies on github CLI to perform the action

 ### Status Command